Why and How do Calculi (Stones) Develop in The Ureter and Kidney?

 Self-care: Proper hydration, maintaining a healthy diet, and body weight.

-Medications: Take narcotics such as calcium antagonists, NSAIDs, and Î± - blockers can be taken per prescription by a physician.
+Medications: Take narcotics such as calcium antagonists, NSAIDs, and Alpha - blockers as per prescription by a physician.
+Medicines are prescribed by urologists.
+You can consult with top doctors online using the mfine app.

 Specialists: Other treatments such as ureteroscopy, lithotripsy, or nephrolithotomy can be provided by a consulting nephrologist or urologist.
-Contact the experts at mfine for the most appropriate treatment suggestions.
+Contact the expert urology doctor at mfine for the most appropriate treatment suggestions.